Moon Knight (miniseries): Future

-In November 2019, Feige stated that after introducing Moon Knight in the series, the character would cross over to the MCU films.
-Diab said in March 2022 that he felt the character would be part of the MCU for the next ten years and expressed his hope that Moon Knight would eventually get his own feature film.
-At the time of the series' premiere, Isaac had not signed on to return as the character in future projects, and by the finale, Diab and Curtis were unsure of the character's future, be it in a second season, feature film, or part of another character's property.
+Feige stated in November 2019 that after introducing Moon Knight in the series, the character would cross over to the MCU films.
+Diab said in March 2022 that he believed Moon Knight would be part of the MCU for the next ten years and he hoped the character would eventually get his own feature film.
+At the time of the series' premiere, Isaac had not signed on to return for future projects, and by the finale, Diab and Curtis were unsure of the character's future, be it in a second season, feature film, or part of another character's project.
 Diab hoped a potential second season would be able to film in Egypt.
 Isaac was open to returning "if there was a story that really made sense", with Calamawy and Hawke also expressing interest in returning.
 In August 2022, Isaac said he was grateful for being able to explore the character and tell the story of this series without the burden of being locked in to future projects.
 He said there was an option to do more, but it was not "imperative".
-In October, Isaac confirmed that he had begun having conversations with Marvel Studios about reprising his role.
-In February 2025, Winderbaum expressed interest in a second season but said one was not planned and Moon Knight would return in a future MCU project instead.
+In October, Isaac said he had begun discussions with Marvel Studios about reprising his role.

+In February 2025, Winderbaum expressed interest in a second season but said one was not planned, and Moon Knight would instead return in a different future project.
+In May 2026, Slater explained that Isaac's contract included a clause that he would only return for projects where he was creatively excited about the story, allowing the actor to be "really creatively involved in the future" of Moon Knight.
+Slater said he had not heard from Marvel Studios in the years since the series was made and he therefore did not expect to be involved in the character's next appearance.